GuyHale/asdf-tool-versions-automator/README.md

 3. It also means you have to remember the most recent versions everytime you want to use any of the plugins, which leads to frequent and unnecessary google searches or plugin-v commands

-4. This becomes even more frustrating if you're only using node to download packages, eg react.
+4. This becomes even more frustrating if you're only using node to download packages, eg reactjs.

 5. Including this function in your .zshrc file will alleviate this, also definitely modify/extend the function to include other asdf plugins in the .tool-versions as well.
 I just most commonly use nodejs.